mohsend/Magnificent-University-Projects/README.md

 g++ -Wall -o "executable_file" "code_file.cpp"
 ```

-### Microsoft Visual Studio
+### Microsoft Visual Studio .net
-Add this line on top of the code if you want to compile in Visual Studio:
+Add this line on top of the code if you want to compile in Visual Studio .net:
 ```c++
 #include "stdafx.h"
 ```